List of roads in Mississauga: Cawthra Road

 Cawthra Road is designated as Peel Regional Road 17 and runs from Lakeshore Road to Eastgate Parkway and then interchanges with Highway 403.
 The road originally continued to Eglinton Avenue, but its northernmost section was absorbed into the present interchange, though access to/from Eglinton is still provided via the ramps.
 Named after the Cawthra family, whose estate, today owned by the City of Mississauga, is still located on the road.

 The Mississauga Transitway's Cawthra Station was named after the street, though its physical location is on Eastgate Pkwy, about 200 m to its east.

 Tomken Road

-Tomken Road, like Kennedy Road, is named for Thomas Laird Kennedy, with "Tomken" being a portmanteau: Thomas Kennedy.
+Tomken Road runs north from Dundas Street and into Brampton.
+Like Kennedy Road, it is named for Thomas Laird Kennedy, with "Tomken" being a portmanteau: Tom Kennedy.
 In the road's earliest days it was known as Second Line East, and is one of the few concession roads extended pre-20th century to pass through both survey grids.
 The portion north of Eglinton Ave. was once called Heart Lake Road (parts of which still exist to the north in Brampton), but was absorbed into Tomken, as a result of both a jog elimination at Eglinton, and of being severed from the Brampton section due to Highway 410 subsuming most of its route in that city.

 The Mississauga Transitway's Tomken Station is located on the road's west side, just north of Eastgate Pkwy.